kendofriendo/kb/content/pages/about.md

 This is a general blog.

-I develop ruby/rails but am now learning rust.
+I develop ruby/rails and am now learning rust.

  [This theme is Lightspeed](https://github.com/carpetscheme/lightspeed).